-The Betsy Balzano Scholars fund has been established to assist incoming first-year students in SUNY Brockport’s School of Education, Health, and Human Services defray expenses after Dr. Betsy Balzano left an estate gift of $619,000 to the Brockport Foundation.
+The Betsy Balzano Scholars fund has been established to assist incoming first-year students in SUNY Brockport’s School of Education, Health, & Human Services defray expenses after Dr. Betsy Balzano left an estate gift of $619,000 to the Brockport Foundation.

 The Betsy Balzano Scholars fund is an endowed gift that will provide recipients $2,000 per year (up to four years) for non-tuition educational expenses.
 It will be granted to a maximum of 12 students per year, with three eligible recipients selected annually.
 The award may cover expenses including room, board, or college fees.

 “Betsy Balzano was a revered faculty member and champion for students interested in a career in teaching,” said SUNY Brockport President Heidi Macpherson.
 “This gift will create critical four-year scholarships for students interested in pursuing a career in education.
 We are so thankful to Betsy for remembering the College with this generous estate gift.”